 - 1. Service and leadership in the profession. - 2.
-Meritorious single project or multiple projects: a) research (published and unpublished), b) publications (editing, supervising, and sponsoring), c) support organizations (student organizations, study groups, research funding, etc.). - 3.
-Professional development: a) directing symposiums, forums, workshops or conferences, b) liaison with other societies. - 4.
+Meritorious single project or multiple projects: a) research (published and unpublished), b) publications (editing, supervising, and sponsoring), c) support organizations (e.g., student organizations, study groups, research funding). - 3.
+Professional development: a) directing symposiums, forums, workshops, or conferences; b) liaison with other societies. - 4.
 Contributions by members and/or nonmembers to the communication discipline in specialty areas such as governmental agencies, charitable organizations, etc. - 5.
-Contributions by members and/or nonmembers to the communication disciplines and programs in other nations: - a. other national society leadership. - b. sponsorship of ABC in other nations. - c. sponsorship of legislative petitions and bills. - d. other.
+Contributions by members to the communication disciplines and programs in other nations: - a.
+Other national society leadership. - b.
+Sponsorship of ABC in other nations. - c.
+Sponsorship of legislative petitions and bills. - d.
+Other.